 While eating- in is a great option, thanks also to its external seating – perfect for warmer months – Sushi & Noodles has become one of my go-to food delivery and take-away options in Rome.
 The 15-piece mixed sushi, sashimi & maki is great value at 17.50.
 Full menu right here on the website.
 Viale Aventino 117, Tel +39 06 6442 0616

-Barnaba: Circus Maximus wine bar
+Barnaba: Circus Maximus wine bar and eatery

 Barnaba, a wine bar near Circus Maximus, is actually also a great casual restaurant, making this a lovely, informal place to eat near Circus Maximus.
 If you come to Barnaba to focus on the wine, you’re not wrong.
 Barnaba’s wine list is in constant evolution, but when the restaurant was founded in 2018, it was with the philosophy of stocking 1-third champagne; 1-third foreign wines, mainly French; and a third Italian wines.
 What all the vintages have in common is a preference for small winemakers; also, 60% of the wines are priced under 30, to make drinking well an affordable pleasure.